flowcommerce/lib-play/README.md

 ## Global error handler for JSON APIs

-This error handler capture client and server errors, returning
+This error handler capture client and server errors, always returning application/json.
+This handler also makes sure to log server error messages and assigns a unique

     play.http.errorHandler = "io.flow.play.util.ErrorHandler"